MattgyverHub/ByDaWay/README.md

 - Number animation: Countup
 - CSS: Mostly custom, uses Bourbon Neat for the responsive structure, also Normalize for general misc.
 - Quotes: 100% crazy talk from the guy at work.
 Seriously can't make this stuff up.
+- Build process: I'm using PrePros for the build process.
+Small site, so no need to Gulp this.

 # Future Improvements
 - Would love to redo the css a bit and use variables rather than all the unique style blocks.
 The background is a gradient and needs a cross-fade, so I was scratching my head for a while.
 Just decided to hard code vars and not throw more things into the js.